suwacrab/aya/README.md

 ![output](https://files.catbox.moe/8ol3k6.png)

-.json files not using the `Array` option will not be parsed correctly.
+.json files not using the `Array` option will not be parsed correctly.\
+Your image file must be a .png.

 ### Usage notes: .NGA
 ---